 When I stumbled upon the naturopathy degree I ended up completing, I was initially looking at completing a nutrition or dietetics degree.
 I was straight out of year 12 and very passionate about health and nutrition, but in considering those fields I felt there was something missing that aligned with my values around health.

-Health to me was more than eating from each of the food groups or reducing salt intake after being told your blood pressure's rising.
+Health to me was more than eating from each of the food groups or counting calories.
 What I loved and still love about naturopathy is that is looks at optimising health for each individual, in a holistic manner, not following a set protocol that may work for someone else but not for you.

 So what is naturopathy?
 I'll list the principles of the modality here for you: